 - Levee Remediation.
 Through Section 5141 the Corps of Engineers participated in investigations and analyses regarding remediation of the Dallas Floodway System.
-This includes examination of changed conditions, and possible engineering or construction deficiencies that increase risk to public safety from a catastrophic flood event.
+This included examination of changed conditions, and possible engineering or construction deficiencies that increase risk to public safety from a catastrophic flood event.
 Major changes have altered the watershed since the levee system was last modified in the late 1950s by the Fort Worth District of the U.S. Army Corps of Engineers.
 In addition to rapid development and land-use changes in the Upper Trinity River Basin two more flood-control reservoirs came on line as part of the system: Joe Pool Lake (1986) and Ray Roberts Lake (1987).
 In 1988 the Regional Environmental Impact Statement Trinity River and Tributaries Record of Decision determined that development could have a measurable and significant cumulative impact, which could compromise existing flood control protection and impact wetlands.
 As a result a voluntary enforcement mechanism -- the Corridor Development Certificate process -- was devised by cities and counties in the Trinity River Corridor to mitigate development impact and comply with the Record of Decision.
-The investigation examined potential levee raises and levee structural integrity concerns first raised in the Periodic Inspection Report that may require additional levee improvements and/or reconstruction.
+The investigation examined potential levee raises and levee structural integrity concerns first raised in the Periodic Inspection No. 9 Report.

 - Interior Drainage Plan.
 This contains improvements proposed by the city of Dallas to aid drainage on the land side of the levee at existing and new pumping stations including Able, Baker, Charlie, Delta, Hampton, Trinity Portland and Pavaho.
 These are designed to restore sump capacity to provide protection against the 100-year flood event and provide gravity and pressure storm sewers.
-The Pavaho Pump Station behind the West Levee was completed in 2012; the Baker III Pump Station behind the East Levee is under construction.
+The Pavaho Pump Station behind the West Levee was completed in 2012; the Baker III Pump Station behind the East Levee is to be completed in 2014.